 A: You can change your title to either Miss, Ms or Mrs when you change your name by Deed Poll.
 When you complete your application form, you can tell us what new title you want in section 1.
 We will then include an additional declaration on your Deed Poll that changes your title.
 Please note, changing your title does not change your gender.
 Therefore, until you obtain your Gender Recognition Certificate, you must ensure that on any application forms you complete, e.g. for credit, a loan or insurance etc, you declare your sex at birth as male.

 Q22: Can I have Lord or Sir as my first name?

-new name in future.
-A list of government departments, companies and
+list of record holders i.e. government departments, companies and organisations

 Q24: Can I get my educational certificates changed after I have changed my name?

 A: You will not be able to get documents such as your educational certificates changed because they were correctly issued in your legal name at the time.
 However, this is not a problem because if you have to produce your educational certificates, say at a job interview, you simply produce your Deed Poll as well.
 It is no different for married women who take their husband's surname - they have to produce their marriage certificate as documentary evidence of the link to their educational certificates.
 In your situation, your Deed Poll document provides a link to the name on your certificates.

 Q25: I want to change my name by Deed Poll but I want to continue using my existing name at work because I have built up a good reputation over the years with my clients.
 Can I do this?

 your employer you will be able to continue using your former name after changing